College Football Playoff

-The two semifinal games rotate among six major bowl games, referred to as the New Year's Six: the Cotton Bowl, Fiesta Bowl, Orange Bowl, Peach Bowl, Rose Bowl, and Sugar Bowl.
-In addition to the four teams selected for the playoff, the final CFP rankings are used in determining the participants for the four New Year's Six bowls that are not hosting the semifinals that year.
-If the Rose and Sugar Bowls host the semifinals (which occurs every third year), they are played on New Year's Day (or January 2 should New Year's Day fall on a Sunday).
-In other years, they are scheduled on a Friday or Saturday near New Year's Day, with flexibility allowed to ensure that they are not in conflict with other bowl games traditionally held on New Year's Day.
-The two semifinal games are always played on the same day.
-The College Football Playoff National Championship game is then played on the first Monday that is 6 or more days after the Semifinals.

-The venue of the championship game is selected based on bids submitted by cities, similar to the Super Bowl or NCAA Final Four.
+From 2014 through 2023, the two semifinal games rotated among the six New Year's Day bowl games: the Cotton Bowl, Fiesta Bowl, Orange Bowl, Peach Bowl, Rose Bowl, and Sugar Bowl.
+In addition to the teams selected for the playoff, from 2014 to 2023 the final CFP rankings were used in determining the participants for the four New Year's Six bowls that were not hosting the semifinals that year.
+Under the original four-team format, the two semifinal games were played on the same day; since the expansion of the CFP in 2024, they are played on back-to-back days.
+The College Football Playoff National Championship game is then played on the first Monday that is six or more days after the Semifinals.
+The venue of the championship game is then selected based on bids submitted by cities, similar to the NCAA Final Four.

 The winner of the Championship Game is awarded the College Football Playoff National Championship Trophy.
 Playoff officials commissioned a new trophy that was unconnected with the previous championship systems, such as the AFCA "crystal football" trophy which had been regularly presented after the championship game since the 1990s (as the AFCA was contractually obligated to name the BCS champion as the Coaches Poll champion).

-As the NCAA does not organize or award an official national championship for FBS football (instead merely recognizing the decisions made by any of a number of independent major championship selectors), the CFP's inception in 2014 marked the first time a major national championship selector in college football was able to determine their champion by using a bracket competition.

-The College Football Playoff will expand to include twelve teams for the 2024 season.
+However, BCS Properties, LLC is the legal entity which owns all CFP trademarks.
+CFP Administration, LLC is the legal entity that administers the College Football Playoff.